donyadriansyah/donyadriansyah/README.md

 - 👋 Hi, I’m @donyadriansyah
 - 👀 I’m interested in science
-- 🌱 I’m currently learning earthquake
+- 🌱 I’m currently learning seismology and seismotectonics
-- 💞️ I’m looking to collaborate on seismology
+- 💞️ I’m looking to collaborate on seismology, seismotectonics, and geodynamics
 - 📫 How to reach me email : donyadriansyah2704@gmail.com

 <!---